Key Takeaways

 For sites publishing time-sensitive content (data releases, news commentary, product updates), this indexation acceleration has measurable value entirely independent of link equity.

-Mechanism 2: Referral Traffic With Behavioral Signals
+Mechanism 2: Referral Traffic and Audience Feedback

 Per Semrush's 2025 traffic analysis, the major bookmarking platforms drive extraordinary volume: